Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 These are the three sites we use for palpation of our pulse:

 The Carotid artery is more visible and quickly found than the radial pulse.
-We put our fingers lightly in the medial border of the sternocleidomastoid in the lower neck area.
+We lightly put our fingers on the sternocleidomastoid’s medial border in the lower neck area.
 We can actually use either side.

 The procedure is as follows:

 Locate the site that you wish to use.

 Count how many times you feel a pulse in a specific time period.
 Let’s use 15 seconds for this.